amanikhalid/FlightManagementCompanyProject/README.md

 - Defined how entities are connected, ensuring referential integrity.

 - Mapped every connection between entities based on the business model.

+#### 4. Relationship Verbs (Business Meaning)

+- Added clear verbs to describe the relationships.

+- This helps bridge the gap between technical schema and business understanding.